History of Sanskrit Literature

 Kalidasa and His Contributions

-Often called the “Shakespeare of India,” Kalidasa wrote Meghaduta, Abhijnanasakuntalam, and Raghuvamsa — blending nature, emotion, and aesthetics.
+Often called the “Shakespeare of India,” Kalidasa wrote 2 Mahakavyas – Raghuvamsa and Kumarasambhava, Minor poem – Meghadutam and Rtusamharam and three Dramas – Abhijnanasakuntalam, Malaviagnimitram and Vikramorvasiyam — blending nature, emotion and aesthetics.

 Other Classical Poets